pangeo-forge/pangeo-forge-orchestrator/docs/README.md

 It app is configured with a `heroku-postgresql:standard-0` add-on.
 ([Database control panel](https://data.heroku.com/datastores/bcd81fa2-0601-4882-b439-d5cefc63dfe3))

+# Debugging Docker issues

-# Database migrations with Alembic
+# Database: migrations with Alembic

 This application is configured to use Alembic database migrations.
 The configuration was pieced together from the following resources: